blackfireio/player/README.rst

     Please note also that Blackfire assertions requires a Premium or Enterprise account purchased on https://blackfire.io.

-Blackfire Player natively supports Blackfire:
+Blackfire Player natively integrates Blackfire profiler.
+In order to use Blackfire Player with Blackfire profiler, add ``--blackfire-env`` option to your ``blackfire-player`` command.
+You may use either the environment UUID or its name:

 .. code-block:: bash

-    blackfire-player run scenario.bkf --blackfire-env="Environment name" # Use the environment name or environment UUID
+    blackfire-player run scenario.bkf --blackfire-env="Environment name"

-The Blackfire Player creates a build to group all scenarios.
+The Blackfire Player creates a build to group all the scenarios.
 Each scenario in the build contains profiles and assertion reports for requests made in the executed scenario.

 .. note::